restatedev/documentation/docs/services/registration.md

 $ curl <RESTATE_META_ENDPOINT>/deployments --json '{"uri": "<SERVICE_ENDPOINT_URI>"}'
 ```

-When registering a deployment, Restate uses a mechanism similar to "reflections" to discover the available services and their schemas and properties.
+When registering a service deployment, Restate uses a mechanism similar to "reflections" to discover the available services and their schemas and properties.
 A service can be registered only once, and subsequent registration requests to the same deployment will fail.
 For more details on how to update services, check the [versioning documentation](/services/upgrades-removal).

 The deployment creation can be forced to overwrite an existing deployment using curl (>v7.82.0):